i-abdullahirshad/gamepadscheck/src/content/articles/circularity-error.md

 #### **Adjust the outer deadzone**

-If your stick cannot reach full value in some directions, an outer deadzone treats everything above a threshold as maximum.
+If your stick cannot reach full value in some directions, an [inner vs outer deadzone](/inner-vs-outer-deadzone/) adjustment treats everything above a threshold as maximum.

 Set it just below your worst straight direction reading.
 If your weakest direction reaches 0.94, an outer deadzone around 0.95 works.